Slide into retirement like a boss

 For many people, there are things that can be done now to boost your super and enjoy a better lifestyle in retirement.
 Before-tax contributions like salary sacrificing can be a great, and tax-friendly, way to add more to your savings.
 After-tax contributions that you voluntarily add from your savings can also boost your super balance and, if you're in a lower income bracket, you may receive a government co-contribution of up to $500 per year.

 It is important to consider though, that once you're aged 65 you need to meet a work test, of at least 40 hours gainful employment in a 30-day period, before you can make any personal contribution to super.
+Note that from 1 July 2019, retirees aged between 65 and 74 with a superannuation balance below $300,000 are allowed to make voluntary super contributions for the first year that they no longer meet the work test requirements.
 Once you reach age 75 you’re unable to contribute further.
 Also keep in mind the annual ‘contribution caps’ that limit how much you can contribute each year.

 However, proceeds from the sale of your home might also be used to seriously boost your super savings, and the work tests and limits mentioned above don’t apply.

-If you're over 65, the government has now passed legislation (coming into effect on 1 July 2018) that allows people to contribute up to $300,000 ($600,000 per couple) of the profit made on the sale of their home to their super, if owned for 10 years or more.
+If you're over 65, the government allows people to contribute up to $300,000 ($600,000 per couple) of the proceeds made on the sale of their home to their super, if owned for 10 years or more.

 Why should I keep my money in super?